-Thave the honor to present to you the Annual Report of the National Patriotic Instructor.
+Thave the honor to present to you the Annual Report of the Nations al Patriotic Instructor.

-I would like, at this time, to thank you for appointing me is this position on your staff.
-Needless to say, I have been highly honori it thus help you and to serve our belowed Control to be the been highly honori it. thus help you and to serve our beloved Order.
+I would like, at this time, to thank you for appointing the introduction on your staff.
+Needless to say, I have been this highly house to thus help you and to serve our beloved Control of the policy thus help you and to serve our beloved Order.

 I have, to the best of my ability, tried to carry out the duties of office at all times.
-It was a pleasure and a privilege to repr sent you The Commandery-in-Chief on several occasions.
+It was a pleasure and a privilege to represent you the Commanders in Chica the Commandery-in-Chief on several occasions.